Dantedanette0/Flag_test/README.md

    git clone https://github.com/YourUsername/verlet-system.git
    ```
 2. Navigate to the `dist` (or root) folder where the executable is located.
-3. Double‑click `VerletSystem.exe` (on Windows) or run the executable on your OS.
+3. Double‑click `cloth.exe` (on Windows) or run the executable on your OS.

 ---